 Anna: I don't feel like I've hit my stride.
 So I wonder what the moment will be when I get to be who I want to be.

-Anna Torv: They freaked out when I had to do some of the driving though, because I'm from Australia and we drive on the other side of the street.
-Josh [Joshua Jackson] is a little bit scared as I'm looking over the wrong shoulder reversing back.
+Anna: They freaked out when I had to do some of the driving though, because I'm from Australia and we drive on the other side of the street.
+Josh is a little bit scared as I'm looking over the wrong shoulder reversing back.

-Anna Torv: (on her series Fringe) That's the thing I love about this series, the potential to go in any direction.
+Anna: (on the TV series Fringe) That's the thing I love about this series, the potential to go in any direction.
 I keep thinking 'Ooh I hope it goes in this direction!' and then when I get a script it's so much better than I could have imagined.

-Anna Torv: (on the show Fringe) What I love about the show is [the question of] the conspiracy, the retention of knowledge.
+Anna: (on the TV series Fringe) What I love about the show is [the question of] the conspiracy, the retention of knowledge.
 Who really has that, and who has the power?
 If they're telling us they're able to clone a sheep, if that's OK for us to know, you go, 'Come on, what else are they doing?'

 User Score: 94